Vic Hurley: Biography

 From 1935 until the early 1940s he was a prolific author of novels and short stories.
 During this time he also was a radio personality and the writer for other radio programs.

 During World War II Hurley was a Navy officer attached to the Pacific theatre as an expert on the Philippines and Southeast Asia and wrote instruction booklets for the U.S. invading forces together with assault plans.
 In 1960 his novel The Parthian was released.

 The Washington State University received, from Hurley, his research and drafts of the books The Parthian and Missiles of Victory, later retitled Arrows Against Steel (1975) in 1961 and 1962.
 They are collected in the Vic Hurley Archives.
 In 1967, 1976, and 1978 he donated his collection of Philippine artifacts and photographs to the Thomas Burke Memorial Washington State Museum at the University of Washington.
 They are archived in the Vic and Betty Hurley Collection.

-He gave the Washington State History Museum in Tacoma, Washington his collection of World War I military paraphernalia, World War I original photographs, magazine articles, and copies of his books The Parthian and Men in Sun Helmets.
-Also included is a file of his wife’s personal correspondence.
-This material is archived in the Vic and Betty Hurley Collections.
+He gave the Washington State Historical Society in Tacoma, Washington, three items from his collection of World War I military paraphernalia, a typescript of his book The Parthian and copies of his published books.
 The University of Oregon Libraries' Special Collections and University Archives holds two linear feet of G. Victor Hurley papers: book-length manuscripts including Blades In the Sun, The Coronado Island Adventures, Jungle Patrol, Men in Sun Helmets, and The Three Bachelors; articles and short stories, miscellaneous items, memorabilia, and correspondence.

-In 1978 he took his own life, having been predeceased by his wife and having no issue.
+Personal life and death

+Hurley was married to Dorothea Louise Reynolds(nee) from 1922 to 1925, and they had one son, Gerald Victor Hurley Jr. He died at his home at Panorama City in June 1978.

 Pseudonym confusion

 Hurley's writings, especially Jungle Patrol, bear similarities to the 1939 film The Real Glory.
 The film, however, credits author Charles L. Clifford.
-Other works by Clifford, in common with those of Hurley, are centered on the experiences of American soldiers in the Philippines in the first half of the 20th century.
+Other works by Clifford, in common with those of Hurley, are centered on the experiences of American soldiers in the Philippines in the first half of the twentieth century.
 The similarities of these works, and the possible connection of Hurley to the film, falsely led some researchers to conclude Clifford was a pen name for Hurley, when in fact these are two entirely distinct authors.
 However, IMDB lists Clifford as the pseudonym for Hurley.